nithinganesh1/Python/Machine Learning/README.md

     lr: 0.9416666666666667 , 0.06508541396588878
     CART: 0.95 , 0.055277079839256664
     KNN: 0.9499999999999998 , 0.055277079839256664

-    C:\Users\Nithin\anaconda3\lib\site-packages\sklearn\neighbors\_classification.py:228: FutureWarning: Unlike other reduction functions (e.g. `skew`, `kurtosis`), the default behavior of `mode` typically preserves the axis it acts along.
-In SciPy 1.11.0, this behavior will change: the default value of `keepdims` will become False, the `axis` over which the statistic is taken will be eliminated, and the value None will no longer be accepted.
-Set `keepdims` to True or False to avoid this warning. mode, _ = stats.mode(_y[neigh_ind, k], axis=1)
-    C:\Users\Nithin\anaconda3\lib\site-packages\sklearn\neighbors\_classification.py:228: FutureWarning: Unlike other reduction functions (e.g. `skew`, `kurtosis`), the default behavior of `mode` typically preserves the axis it acts along.
-In SciPy 1.11.0, this behavior will change: the default value of `keepdims` will become False, the `axis` over which the statistic is taken will be eliminated, and the value None will no longer be accepted.
-Set `keepdims` to True or False to avoid this warning. mode, _ = stats.mode(_y[neigh_ind, k], axis=1)
-    C:\Users\Nithin\anaconda3\lib\site-packages\sklearn\neighbors\_classification.py:228: FutureWarning: Unlike other reduction functions (e.g. `skew`, `kurtosis`), the default behavior of `mode` typically preserves the axis it acts along.
-In SciPy 1.11.0, this behavior will change: the default value of `keepdims` will become False, the `axis` over which the statistic is taken will be eliminated, and the value None will no longer be accepted.
-Set `keepdims` to True or False to avoid this warning. mode, _ = stats.mode(_y[neigh_ind, k], axis=1)
-    C:\Users\Nithin\anaconda3\lib\site-packages\sklearn\neighbors\_classification.py:228: FutureWarning: Unlike other reduction functions (e.g. `skew`, `kurtosis`), the default behavior of `mode` typically preserves the axis it acts along.
-In SciPy 1.11.0, this behavior will change: the default value of `keepdims` will become False, the `axis` over which the statistic is taken will be eliminated, and the value None will no longer be accepted.
-Set `keepdims` to True or False to avoid this warning. mode, _ = stats.mode(_y[neigh_ind, k], axis=1)
-    C:\Users\Nithin\anaconda3\lib\site-packages\sklearn\neighbors\_classification.py:228: FutureWarning: Unlike other reduction functions (e.g. `skew`, `kurtosis`), the default behavior of `mode` typically preserves the axis it acts along.
-In SciPy 1.11.0, this behavior will change: the default value of `keepdims` will become False, the `axis` over which the statistic is taken will be eliminated, and the value None will no longer be accepted.
-Set `keepdims` to True or False to avoid this warning. mode, _ = stats.mode(_y[neigh_ind, k], axis=1)
-    C:\Users\Nithin\anaconda3\lib\site-packages\sklearn\neighbors\_classification.py:228: FutureWarning: Unlike other reduction functions (e.g. `skew`, `kurtosis`), the default behavior of `mode` typically preserves the axis it acts along.
-In SciPy 1.11.0, this behavior will change: the default value of `keepdims` will become False, the `axis` over which the statistic is taken will be eliminated, and the value None will no longer be accepted.
-Set `keepdims` to True or False to avoid this warning. mode, _ = stats.mode(_y[neigh_ind, k], axis=1)
-    C:\Users\Nithin\anaconda3\lib\site-packages\sklearn\neighbors\_classification.py:228: FutureWarning: Unlike other reduction functions (e.g. `skew`, `kurtosis`), the default behavior of `mode` typically preserves the axis it acts along.
-In SciPy 1.11.0, this behavior will change: the default value of `keepdims` will become False, the `axis` over which the statistic is taken will be eliminated, and the value None will no longer be accepted.
-Set `keepdims` to True or False to avoid this warning. mode, _ = stats.mode(_y[neigh_ind, k], axis=1)
-    C:\Users\Nithin\anaconda3\lib\site-packages\sklearn\neighbors\_classification.py:228: FutureWarning: Unlike other reduction functions (e.g. `skew`, `kurtosis`), the default behavior of `mode` typically preserves the axis it acts along.
-In SciPy 1.11.0, this behavior will change: the default value of `keepdims` will become False, the `axis` over which the statistic is taken will be eliminated, and the value None will no longer be accepted.
-Set `keepdims` to True or False to avoid this warning. mode, _ = stats.mode(_y[neigh_ind, k], axis=1)
-    C:\Users\Nithin\anaconda3\lib\site-packages\sklearn\neighbors\_classification.py:228: FutureWarning: Unlike other reduction functions (e.g. `skew`, `kurtosis`), the default behavior of `mode` typically preserves the axis it acts along.
-In SciPy 1.11.0, this behavior will change: the default value of `keepdims` will become False, the `axis` over which the statistic is taken will be eliminated, and the value None will no longer be accepted.
-Set `keepdims` to True or False to avoid this warning. mode, _ = stats.mode(_y[neigh_ind, k], axis=1)
-    C:\Users\Nithin\anaconda3\lib\site-packages\sklearn\neighbors\_classification.py:228: FutureWarning: Unlike other reduction functions (e.g. `skew`, `kurtosis`), the default behavior of `mode` typically preserves the axis it acts along.
-In SciPy 1.11.0, this behavior will change: the default value of `keepdims` will become False, the `axis` over which the statistic is taken will be eliminated, and the value None will no longer be accepted.
-Set `keepdims` to True or False to avoid this warning. mode, _ = stats.mode(_y[neigh_ind, k], axis=1)

     LDA: 0.975 , 0.03818813079129868
     NB: 0.9416666666666667 , 0.06508541396588878
     SVM: 0.9666666666666666 , 0.04082482904638632